 The building broke ground in March 2019.

 Brandywine Realty Trust is the developer and leasing team for the project, Duda Paine Architects is the architect.

 4. 1836 San Jac

 Address: 1836 San Jacinto Blvd.

-1836 San Jac is expected to add roughly 200,000 sf of office space to downtown’s innovation district when it delivers in 1Q 2021.
-The project will also feature 18,692 sf of ground-floor retail, 43,200-sf floorplates and a 2.05:1000 parking ratio.
+1836 San Jac is expected to add roughly 200,000 square feet of office space to downtown’s innovation district when it delivers in 1Q 2021.
+The project will also feature 18,692 square feet of ground-floor retail, 43,200-square-foot floorplates, and a 2.05:1000 parking ratio.
 The building will also give tenants access to a dedicated rooftop balcony.

 The Employee Retirement System of Texas (ERS) is significantly expanding its presence at its existing site at the northeast corner of the Texas Capitol Complex.
 ERS plans to keep its existing main building, but will demolish a smaller annex structure to make room for this new development.”

-ERS plans to occupy roughly 25,000 sf in the building, with the rest available for pre-lease.
+ERS plans to occupy roughly 25,000 square feet in the building, with the rest available for pre-lease.